 The recognition and measurement of other provisions are based on the assessment of the probability of an outflow of resources, and on past experience and circumstances known at the balance sheet date.
-The actual outflow of resources at a future date may therefore vary from the figure e) Discounting of long-term financial instruments:
+The actual outflow of resources at a future date may therefore vary from the figure included in other provisions.

+e) Discounting of long-term financial instruments: